kaimitai/FaxIScripts/readme.md

 <hr>

 ### Version History

+* 2025-11-22: version 0.4
+    * Added support for extracting the music layer as an assembly file in the context of Faxanadu's music engine (mScripts).

 * 2025-11-22: version 0.3
     * Added configuration xml file with necessary constants for the major ROM regions as well as for two ROM hacks.
 This configuration file is also compatible with [Echoes of Eolis](https://github.com/kaimitai/faxedit/).